adequatej/open-source-tools/CONTRIBUTING.md

 ### 1. Initial Submission
 - Create a new issue using the "New Tool Submission" template
+- For existing tools, the label will be changed from 'new-tool' to 'edit-tool'
-- Provide basic tool information (name, URL, category)
+- Provide required information:
+  - Tool name, URL, and category
-- Describe deployment method and requirements
+  - Deployment method and requirements
-- Explain target users and use cases
+  - Target users and use cases

-### 2. Initial Review
+### 2. Review Process
+- Issue is automatically labeled with 'new-tool' and 'needs-review'
 - OCF/WPI team reviews the submission
-- Assess if tool meets basic criteria:
-  - Open source
-  - Active maintenance
-  - Clear documentation
-  - Appropriate license
-- Determine if tool warrants full evaluation
+- Community members can provide feedback
+- Tool is assessed against basic criteria

-### 3. Evaluation Phase
+### 3. Automation Process
-- Install and test the tool
-- Document installation process
-- Test with both technical and non-technical users
-- Assess security implications
+When approved:
+- 'approved' label is added and 'needs-review' is removed
+- Automated GitHub Action workflow triggers
-- Evaluate accessibility and usability
+- Tool information is processed and validated
+- Documentation is automatically generated
-- Compare with similar tools
+- Repository is updated with new tool information
-- Document any issues or limitations

-### 4. Documentation Creation
-- Create a new branch: `tools/your-tool-name`
-- Add tool documentation in `docs/tools/$category$/tool-name.md`
-- Include:
-  - Installation guide
-  - Usage instructions
-  - Test results
-  - Security assessment
-  - User feedback
-  - Screenshots/examples

-### 5. Final Review & Integration
-- Submit pull request with documentation
-- Team reviews documentation completeness
-- Community feedback period
-- Make requested revisions
-- Tool is added to the list upon approval
+- Issue is automatically closed upon successful integration

 ## Documentation Requirements

-Each tool in our repository must include detailed documentation covering:
+Each tool in our repository must include:

 ### 1. Overview
 - Tool purpose and features